Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Use the arrow keys to adjust fontsize.
 This is a live ajdustment.
 Once you are satisfied, press escape.
-3. EngageUI's interface with wxWidgets -- EngageUIWindow and the UserActivityManager.
+3. EngageUI's interface with wxWidgets -- ActivityManagerWindow.
    - App init
       Use the down arrow key to goto line WX APP & CLASS FUNCTION DEFINITIONS{...}.
       All lines in this color are "sub-Blocks".